xmrfate/banking-system/README.md

 # banking-system
-This will be a fully-functional C++ banking system.
+This will be a fully-functional C++ banking system - school project.